 2. Definition

-Unix is an operating system which can be only used by its copyrighters, Linux is an open source operating system which is freely available to everyone.
+Unix is an operating system that can be used by its copyright holders; Linux is an open-source operating system that is freely available to everyone.

 3. Users

-IBM AIX, HP-UX and sun Solaris are example of UNIX, Ubuntu, Redhat, fedora are example of Linux.
+IBM AIX, HP-UX, and Sun Solaris are examples of UNIX; Ubuntu, Redhat, and Fedora are example of Linux.

 4. Licensing